You can view the action completed by a particular recipient by locating the e-mail within the Emails tab of that recipient's profile page:

 There are 7 different actions a recipient can take towards your e-mail message.
 Here's a description of what each action represents:

-Sent: The e-mail was successfully generated by CampSite and relayed to SendGrid on its way to the recipient.
+Sent: The e-mail was successfully generated by CampSite and relayed to SendGrid but has not yet been delivered to the recipient.

 Delivered: The e-mail is acknowledged as being received by the recipient’s e-mail service provider.
 A status of ‘Delivered’ does not guarantee that the message made it to the inbox - e-mail service providers may decide to categorize the mail as spam, or not deliver the message at all.
 CampSite works with SendGrid to maintain a high deliverability reputation, which decreases the likelihood that e-mail service providers will consider the message spam.